 Vision 1000 initiative

-To help fulfill our mission, we have launched Vision 1000.
-Our ministry around the world is rooted in your gifts and prayers.
-Due to the continued catalytic growth we are experiencing, we launched a five year initiative in 2014 called Vision 1000.
-We are asking God to raise up 1000 financial partners and an army of intercessors to help support the growth of 1,000 campuses around the world.
-This is a faith-based initiative ... it is compelling, sustainable, measurable and visionary.
+To help fulfill our mission, we launched a five year initiative in 2014 called Vision 1000.
+By God's grace, during that period, we grew 1,000 financial partners and an army of intercessors to help support the growth of 1,000 campuses around the world.
+However, our growth continues to explode.
 We need your partnership.
 Please click here to see how you can get involved.